What can you expect when you visit Fields of Grace?

 Be sure to check out our New Visitor Page.

 - Positive People: Real people, with real struggles.
 We're not perfect here but we do serve the One who is perfect.
 We try our best to love as Jesus loves - without condition.
 We are comprised of people from all walks of life.
-Professionals, farmers, home-makers, retirees, and whoever God brings to our gathering.
+Professionals, home-makers, business people, students, retirees, and whoever God brings to our gathering.
 We are a diverse community of people who love Jesus and try to love others to the best of our ability.
 We might mess up from time to time, but we sure do try our best and trust God to change and transform our rough edges.

 - Feel Good Friendliness: We sure have a lot of friendly people who like to smile, laugh, and have fun.
 Jesus is not boring and neither are we!
 We believe in celebrating the joy of the Lord.